TYPO3-extensions/rx_shariff/Documentation/Installation/Index.rst

 ------------------------------

 The extension also ships the frontend Javscript and default styles.
+You can simple add one of the four available static templates:

+* Shariff: Include Shariff and jQuery
+* Shariff: Include Shariff, font-awesome and jQuery
+* Shariff: Include Shariff without jQuery
+* Shariff: Include Shariff, font-awesome without jQuery

-You can simply integrate them in your page template:
+If you want, you can also simply integrate them in your own page template:

 .. code-block:: typoscript